$\aleph_0$-categoricity of semigroups II: The -categoricity of a structure

 \begin{theorem}[The Ryll-Nardzewski Theorem (RNT)] A structure $M$ is $\aleph_0$-categorical if and only if Aut($M$) is oligomorphic. \end{theorem}

+It follows from the RNT that every $\aleph_0$-categorical structure is \textit{uniformly locally finite} \cite[Corollary 7.3.2]{Hodges93}, that is, there is a finite uniform bound on the size of the $n$-generated substructures, for each $n\geq 1$.
+In particular, an $\aleph_0$-categorical semigroup is periodic, with bounded index and period.

-An immediate consequence of the RNT is that any characteristic substructure inherits $\aleph_0$-categoricity, where a subset is called \textit{characteristic} if it is invariant under automorphisms of the structure.
+Another immediate consequence of the RNT is that any characteristic substructure inherits $\aleph_0$-categoricity, where a subset/substructure is called \textit{characteristic} if it is invariant under automorphisms of the structure.
 However, key subsemigroups of a semigroup such as maximal subgroups and principal ideals are not necessarily characteristic, and a more general definition is required:

-\begin{definition} \cite[Definition 3.1]{Quinncat} Let $M$ be a structure and, for some fixed $t\in \mathbb{N}$, let $\{\underline{X}_i:i\in I\}$ be a collection of $t$-tuples of $M$.
-Let $\{A_i:i\in I\}$ be a collection of subsets of $M$ with the property that for any automorphism $\phi$ of $M$ such that there exists $i,j\in I$ with $\underline{X}_i \phi = \underline{X}_j$, then $\phi|_{A_i}$ is a bijection from $A_i$ onto $A_j$.
-Then we call $\mathcal{A}=\{(A_i,\underline{X}_i):i\in I\}$ a \textit{system of $t$-pivoted pairwise relatively characteristic ($t$-pivoted p.r.c.) subsets} (or, substructure, if each $A_i$ is a substructure) of $M$.
-The $t$-tuple $\underline{X}_i$ is called the \textit{pivot} of $A_i$ ($i\in I$).
-If $|I|=1$ then, letting $A_1=A$ and $\underline{X}_1=\underline{X}$, we write $\{(A, X)\}$ simply as $(A, X)$, and call $A$ an \textit{$\underline{X}$-pivoted relatively characteristic ($\underline{X}$-pivoted r.c.) subset/substructure} of $M$. \end{definition}
+\begin{definition} Let $M$ be a structure and, for some fixed $t\in \mathbb{N}$, let $\{\overline{X}_i:i\in I\}$ be a collection of $t$-tuples of $M$.
+Let $\{A_i:i\in I\}$ be a collection of subsets of $M$ with the property that for any automorphism $\phi$ of $M$ such that there exists $i,j\in I$ with $\overline{X}_i \phi = \overline{X}_j$, then $\phi|_{A_i}$ is a bijection from $A_i$ onto $A_j$.
+Then we call $\mcal{A}=\{(A_i,\overline{X}_i):i\in I\}$ a \textit{system of $t$-pivoted pairwise relatively characteristic ($t$-pivoted p.r.c.) subsets} (or, substructure, if each $A_i$ is a substructure) of $M$.
+The $t$-tuple $\overline{X}_i$ is called the \textit{pivot} of $A_i$ ($i\in I$).
+If $|I|=1$ then, letting $A_1=A$ and $\overline{X}_1=\overline{X}$, we write $\{(A, X)\}$ simply as $(A, X)$, and call $A$ an \textit{$\overline{X}$-pivoted relatively characteristic ($\overline{X}$-pivoted r.c.) subset/substructure} of $M$. \end{definition}

-Definition~\ref{fprc} was shown to be of use in regard to, for example, Green's relations.
-In particular $\{(H_e,e):e\in E(S)\}$ was shown to form a system of 1-pivoted p.r.c. subgroups of a semigroup $S$.
-It then follows from Proposition~\ref{rel-char cat} that maximal subgroups inherit $\aleph_0$-categoricity, and moreover there exists only finitely many non-isomorphic maximal subgroups in an $\aleph_0$-categorical semigroup.
+In \cite{Quinncat}, Definition~\ref{fprc} was shown to be of use in regard to, for example, Green's relations.
+In particular, $\{(H_e,e):e\in E(S)\}$ forms a system of 1-pivoted p.r.c. subgroups of a semigroup $S$.
+It then followed from the proposition below that maximal subgroups inherit $\aleph_0$-categoricity, and moreover there exists only finitely many non-isomorphic maximal subgroups in an $\aleph_0$-categorical semigroup.